Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Concept

-Object-Oriented Programming (OOP), first experimented with in the 1950's, is today the standard programming paradigm.
-Nearly all major contemporary programming languages offer the ability to program with objects.
+Object-Oriented Programming (OOP) is a software design method that models the characteristics of real or abstract objects using software **classes** and **objects**.

+--

+It is today the standard programming paradigm.
+It helps design effective large scale software applications.

 --